YaronWittenstein/Yaronwittenstein/content/post/2019-summary/index.md

 ### **New Job**

 The first major change for me in 2019 was starting a new job.
-<br/>In December 2018, after I've left my previous job after working for more than 4 years as a Ruby developer on a social platform,
+<br/>In December 2018, after I've left my previous job where I've been working for more than 4 years as a Ruby developer on a social platform,
 I was looking for a position that will enforce me to get out of my comfort zone and push me to my limits.
 <br/>